Kanui/fcontrol/README.md

 ### License

-FControl Library is licensed under the MIT License - see the `[LICENSE](https://github.com/Kanui/fcontrol/blob/master/LICENSE)` file for details/
+FControl Library is licensed under the MIT License - see the [LICENSE](https://github.com/Kanui/fcontrol/blob/master/LICENSE) file for details

 ### Acknowledgements